lyokha/nginx-haskell-module/docs/yet-another-doc-with-examples/nginx-haskell-module-yadwe.md

 # Asynchronous tasks and request body handlers

-There are only two types of Haskell handlers for per-request asynchronous tasks: the asynchronous handler and the asynchronous request body handler.
+There are two types of Haskell handlers for per-request asynchronous tasks: an asynchronous handler and an asynchronous request body handler.

 ---------------------------------------------------------------------------------------------------------------------------------------
 Type                                                                         Exporter